At RWF, we’ve trained around a dozen women at various stages of pregnancy, and ‘recovering’ from pregnancy.

 The benefits of exercising during pregnancy, especially exercise that gets you out of breath, are almost limitless – even down to making the labour easier and shorter, and improving the health and possibly the cognitive function of the baby.
 If you think about it logically, CV increases the oxygen level in the blood, which increases oxygen delivery to tissue.
 In pregnancy the body prioritises blood flow to the baby and the heart, NOT the working muscles – meaning that while CV and weight training will seem harder for you than before, the majority of the benefits pretty much go straight to the baby.

 You really need to incorporate some pelvic floor work in.
-Check out this link for some simple Pilates-style moves.

-You should avoid any kind of crunches or abdominal work involving spinal flexion in the latter stages of the pregancy.
+You should avoid any kind of crunches or abdominal work involving spinal flexion in the latter stages of the pregnancy.
 The rectus abs do actually completely seperate in the later stages of pregnancy, and working them during it can have a long-term detrimental effect on getting them back in shape.

 In the first three months, there’s no problem at all doing squats with your normal loads.
 Deadlifting again is fine, as is bench pressing.
 You need to avoid too much work that strains the core area though, in the latter stages.
 This means that after the halfway point I would lean towards incorporating higher rep, lower weight work to get all the CV benefits I’ve talked about, but without the risk that higher weights could bring.